opensearch-project/documentation-website/_migrations/migration-phases/using-traffic-replayer.md

 ### Additional metrics

-The following metrics are also reported.
+The following metrics are also reported:

 - **Throughput**: `bytesWrittenToTarget` and `bytesReadFromTarget` indicate the throughput to and from the cluster.
-- **Retries**: `numRetriedRequests` tracks the number of requests retried due to status-code mismatches between the source and target.
+- **Retries**: `numRetriedRequests` tracks the number of requests retried due to status code mismatches between the source and target.
-- **Event Counts**: Various `(*)Count` metrics track the number of specific events that have completed.
+- **Event counts**: Various `(*)Count` metrics track the number of completed events.
 - **Durations**: `(*)Duration` metrics measure the duration of each step in the process.
 - **Exceptions**: `(*)ExceptionCount` shows the number of exceptions encountered during each processing phase.

 ## CloudWatch considerations

-Metrics pushed to CloudWatch may experience around a 5-minute visibility lag.
+Metrics pushed to CloudWatch may experience a visibility lag of around 5 minutes.
 CloudWatch also retains higher-resolution data for a shorter period than lower-resolution data.
-For more details, see [CloudWatch Metrics retention policies](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html).
+For more information, see [Amazon CloudWatch concepts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html).